thelionskeeper/svg-version-control/README.md

-# SVG Weather Icons
+# SVG Version Control Assignment
+### Forked from Anna Chiu

-Here is a set of seven icons representing the weather.
+Anna made a set of seven icons representing the weather.
 The following lists the weathers depicted:

 - Sunny
 - Partly Cloudy